0

 There are plenty of options for lodging in and around Great Smoky Mountains National Park.
 Stay in one of the popular 10 frontcountry campgrounds inside the National Park, or opt for hotels, motels, and rental cabin accommodations in the towns nearby.

-Lodging options inside Great Smoky Mountains are limited.
-There is only one hotel inside the park, Le Conte Lodge, which is accessible only by foot via a 5.5mile hike.
+There is only one hotel inside the park, Le Conte Lodge, which is only accessible on foot via a 5.5 mile hike.
 Reservations for Le Conte fill many months in advance, but cancellations do occur if your plans are flexible.

 the small but vibrant tourist town of Gatlinburg, Tennessee